Federal court strikes down major Trump climate rollback

 A federal appeals court has thrown out a rule that made one of the Trump administration’s most momentous climate rollbacks

-WASHINGTON -- A federal appeals court struck down one of the Trump administration’s most momentous climate rollbacks on Tuesday, saying the administration acted illegally in issuing a new rule easing federal regulation of air pollution from power plants.
+WASHINGTON -- A federal appeals court struck down one of the Trump administration’s most momentous climate rollbacks on Tuesday, saying the administration acted illegally in issuing a new rule that eased federal regulation of air pollution from power plants.

-“The decision risks injecting more uncertainty at a time when the nation needs regulatory stability,” Block said.
+“Today’s decision is the perfect Inauguration Day present for America,'' said Ben Levitan, a lawyer for the Environmental Defense Fund, one of the groups that had challenged the Trump rule in court.

+The ruling “confirms that the Trump administration’s dubious attempt to get rid of common-sense limits on climate pollution from power plants was illegal,'' Levitan said.
+"Now we can turn to the critically important work of protecting Americans from climate change and creating new clean energy jobs.”

-The ruling was on a court challenge by environmental groups, some state governments, and others to the Trump administration’s so-called Affordable Clean Energy rule, or ACE rule, for the power sector.
+A coalition of environmental groups, some state governments and others had challenged the Trump administration’s so-called Affordable Clean Energy rule, or ACE rule, for the power sector.
+The rule, which was made final in 2019, replaced the Clean Power Plan, the Obama administration's signature program to address climate change.

-The decision came on the last full day in office for the Trump administration.
-Under President Donald Trump, the EPA has rolled back dozens of public health and environmental protections.
-The Trump administration has sought to cut regulation overall, calling much of it unnecessary and a burden to business.
+The court decision came on the last full day in office for the Trump administration.
+Under President Donald Trump, the EPA rolled back dozens of public health and environmental protections as the administration sought to cut regulation overall, calling much of it unnecessary and a burden to business.

-Trump, who campaigned in 2016 on a pledge to bring back the U.S. coal industry, repealed the Obama administration’s plan to reduce emissions from the country’s electric-power generating plants.
-Called the Clean Power Plan, it was one of President Barack Obama’s legacy efforts against climate change.
+Trump, who campaigned in 2016 on a pledge to bring back the U.S. coal industry, repealed the Obama administration’s plan to reduce emissions from coal-fired plants that power the nation's electric grid.
+The Clean Power Plan was one of President Barack Obama’s legacy efforts to slow climate change.

-The Trump administration substituted the Affordable Clean Energy plan, which left more of the decision-making on regulating power plant emissions to states.
+The Trump administration substituted the Affordable Clean Energy plan, which left most of the decision-making on regulating power plant emissions to states.
+Opponents said the rule imposed no meaningful limits on carbon pollution and would have increased pollution at nearly 20% of the nation’s coal-fired power plants.

 —-